-Delaware workers’ compensation attorneys safeguarding the interests of injured workers in New Castle, Wilmington and Seaford
+Delaware workers’ compensation attorneys safeguarding the interests of injured workers in Newark, Wilmington and Seaford

 Whether you love you job or not, you show up every day and do your job to the best of your ability.
 For their part, your employer has a responsibility to make sure that the work environment is safe, and where unavoidable hazards exist, they have a responsibility to warn employees of the dangers and make provisions for employees to protect themselves from getting injured in the course of doing their job.
 If you should suffer an injury during the course of doing your job, the Delaware workers’ compensation system will pay for medical expenses, and it replaces a portion of the income you lose when you must miss work due to the injury.

 At the law firm of Silverman, McDonald & Friedman, we have more than 100 years of combined experience protecting the rights of injured workers.
 If any kind of dispute should arise with your employer’s insurance company or with the Delaware Workers’ Compensation Commission, we will be your advocate and make sure that you receive fair treatment.

 Failure to warn against machine or equipment hazards

 Workers in some industries such as construction and manufacturing work with tools, machinery and equipment to do their jobs every day.
 The manufacturers of those tools is liable if there are any defects in their products that cause injury.
 When a product is inherently dangerous to use, the manufacturer has a duty to warn users of the risks.
 There should be posted warning signs about the need to wear safety goggles when using a machine such as a table saw, or wearing a hard hat or safety gloves or a safety belt.